 Hangouts enable easy, free videoconferencing to take place.
-You will need a Google account to join the hangouts, so please set one up during week 1.
+You will need a Google account to join the hangouts, so please set one up during welcome week, or week 1.

-Suggested resources for creating artefacts
+Suggested resources

-In blocks 1 and 2 you will be working independently to create artefacts which will be fed in to your assessed lifestream.
-In block 1, this will be a visual artefact; in block 2 it will be an ethnographic snapshot of a virtual community.
-You will have considerable freedom in each of these activities to use the methods and tools which suit you best, so the following are suggestions only, intended to help you get started and find what you need.
+In each of the course blocks, you will be working independently to on structured blog tasks.
+You should explore different ways of creating digital artefacts in response to these tasks, that can be fed in to your assessed lifestream.
+You will have considerable freedom in choosing how to respond to each of the blog tasks, and to use the methods and tools which suit you best.
+The following are suggestions only, intended to help you get started and find what you need.